 UCLA’s Teacher Education Program (TEP) prepares aspiring teachers to become social justice educators in urban settings.
-To serve a wide range of aspiring and accomplished educators, TEP offers several pathways that culminate in a Teaching Credential and/or Master of Education degree.
+To serve a wide range of aspiring educators, the Teacher Education Program offers several pathways that culminate in a Teaching Credential and a Master of Education degree.

 I want to teach

 UCLA Teacher Education Program (TEP) in the News

 The public Horace Mann UCLA Community School in South Los Angeles is envisioned as a cornerstone for a rigorous, personalized college-prep education.
 UCLA and LAUSD are collaborating to design the school, which aims to expand the current Horace Mann Middle School and reverse years of declining enrollment there.

 “I am very honored to get the recognition, and I’m happy that my school gets an award, too,” Yom said.
 “I genuinely think that it is my students who have made me what I am.
 It is them who make me shine.”

 Over the last four years, all of Yom’s calculus students at Lincoln High School have passed the AP exam, nearly all of them earning maximum credit on the test.

 TEP Grad Eduardo Lopez Honored by the White House Initiative on Educational Excellence for Hispanics